 Alessandra Menafoglio is an Assistant Professor in Statistics at the Department of Mathematics of the Politecnico di Milano, within the laboratory for modeling and scientific computing (MOX).
 Alessandra Menafoglio obtained her PhD in Mathematical Models and Methods in Engineering in 2015 at Politecnico di Milano.
 Her research interests focus on the study of innovative statistical models and methods for the analysis of complex and large data (such as curves and images), with particular emphasis on spatially distributed complex data.
 In the last years, she focused on the problems of modeling, prediction (kriging) and stochastic simulation for very general types of data, in the context of Object Oriented Spatial Statistics, with application to Earth and Environmental Sciences.
 Her doctoral thesis was awarded in 2016 with the “Eni Award, Debut in Research Prize”.
 Recently, she was awarded the 2019 Andrei Borisovich Vistelius Research Award by the IAMG.
 She is Associate Editor of the journals Stochastic Environmental Research and Risk Assessment and Applied Computing and Geosciences, and she is part of the Editorial Board of the journal Mathematical Geosciences.

-Paula Moraga is a Lecturer in Statistics in the Department of Mathematical Sciences at the University of Bath, UK.
-Previously, she held academic positions at Lancaster University, Queensland University of Technology, London School of Hygiene and Tropical Medicine, and Harvard School of Public Health.
-Her work focuses on the development of innovative statistical methods and open-source software for spatial data analysis and health surveillance, and has directly informed strategic policy in reducing disease burden in several countries.
-Paula has developed modeling architectures to understand the spatio-temporal patterns and identify targets for intervention of malaria in Africa, leptospirosis in Brazil, and cancer in Australia, and has worked on the development of a number of R packages for Bayesian risk modeling, detection of disease clusters, and risk assessment of travel-related spread of disease.
+Paula Moraga is an Assistant Professor of Statistics at the King Abdullah University of Science and Technology (KAUST) and the Principal Investigator of the Geospatial Statistics and Health Surveillance Research Group.
+Paula’s research focuses on the development of innovative statistical methods and computational tools for geospatial data analysis and health surveillance, and the impact of her work has directly informed strategic policy in reducing disease burden in several countries.
+She has developed modeling architectures to understand the spatial and spatio-temporal patterns and identify targets for intervention of diseases such as malaria in Africa, leptospirosis in Brazil, and cancer in Australia, and has worked on the development of a number of R packages for Bayesian risk modeling, detection of disease clusters, and risk assessment of travel-related spread of disease.
 Paula has published extensively in leading journals and is the author of the book ‘Geospatial Health Data: Modeling and Visualization with R-INLA and Shiny’ (2019, Chapman & Hall/CRC).
-Paula received her Bachelor’s degree in Mathematics and her Ph.D. degree in Statistics from the University of Valencia, and her Master’s degree in Biostatistics from Harvard University.
+Paula received her Ph.D. degree in Mathematics from the University of Valencia, and her Master’s degree in Biostatistics from Harvard University.